Jodosoft/Libraries/README.md

         The Jodo libraries are designed to be dependable.
 Unit tests, benchmarks, and continuous integration tools are used to ensure they remain fit for purpose.</p>
       <p>
-        Tests are designed to cover boundary conditions, edge-cases, and error scenarios—not happy paths.
+        Tests are designed to cover boundary conditions, edge-cases, and error scenarios—not just happy paths.
         Code coverage is used, but is not considered a definitive metric of adequate testing.
         The code coverage target is 90%.</p>
       <p>